Last updated: March 2021

 What is GIANTS?

-Gendered Intelligence's Activists Network of Trans Spokespersons (GIANTS) is a new volunteering opportunity open to trans, non-binary and gender diverse people over the age of 18 who are involved in activism to promote trans inclusion within their local communities.
+Gendered Intelligence's Activists Network of Trans Spokespersons (GIANTS) is a project open to trans, non-binary and gender diverse people over the age of 18 who are involved in activism to promote trans inclusion within their local communities.
 It’s a way for us to involve members of our communities in the work we do to improve the lives of trans and gender diverse people.
-We will provide training and facilitation but GIANTS will be self-organised.
-This means all of GIANTS’ activities will be community-led and you will choose the issues that you work on.
+We provide training and facilitation but GIANTS are self-organised.
+This means that all of GIANTS’ activities are community-led and you choose the issues that you work on.

 Why are we doing this?

 As a trans-led organisation, we’re passionate about ensuring our work meets the needs of our communities.
 During our ‘Thinking Big Together’ community consultation in the summer of 2019, we were tasked with providing more space and capacity for community-led activism.
-GIANTS will be the first opportunity for trans people to become actively involved with this work.
+GIANTS is the first opportunity for trans people to become actively involved with this work.

-All GIANTS members will have an initial induction training.
-This will cover topics such as campaigning strategies and messaging techniques.
+All GIANTS members undergo an initial induction training.
+This covers topics such as campaigning strategies and messaging techniques.
 This will give you the skills you’ll need to bring about change in your communities.

 Following the induction, you’ll join the monthly GIANTS meetings.
 In these, you’ll identify key goals, monitor and evaluate the previous month’s activities and reflect on these as a group.
 This meeting will also provide you with the chance to seek peer support and practice community care.